TayyubaK/SQL-Project/QA.md

 WHERE top_prod_rank=1
 --Output --> 22
 ```
 * SELECT query gives the final result of product counts ranked #1.
 Result set has 22 rows.
-This matches the row count of CTE 'rank_tbl' when the condition 'WHERE top_prod_rank=1' waas added.
+This matches the row count of CTE 'rank_tbl' when the condition 'WHERE top_prod_rank=1' was added.

 * Manual Check: Final result set indicates a product count of 10 for 'Waze Dress Socks' in Madrid Spain.
 Confirm using all_sessions and tmp_alls_products:
 ```sql